References and Aliases

 Section titled “Syntax”Aliases use the {token.path} pattern.
 The referenced token’s value fully replaces the alias.

 Section titled “Type Inference”If the alias token omits $type, it inherits from the referenced token.
-Here, color.button.background has type color from color.brand.primary.
+Here, color.action.brand has type color from color.palette.blue-500.

 Aliases in Composite Values